-\$ cd /var/www/owncloud/ \$ sudo -u www-data php occ maintenance:install \ --database "mysql" --database-name "owncloud" \ --database-user "root" --database-pass "password" \ --admin-user "admin" --admin-pass "password"
+- \$ cd /var/www/owncloud/ - \$ sudo -u www-data php occ maintenance:install \

+'''

+--database "mysql" --database-name "owncloud" \

+'''

+'''

+--database-user "root" --database-pass "password" \

+'''

+--admin-user "admin" --admin-pass "password"

-NOTE: You must run 'occ' as xref:installation/manual_installation.adoc#set-strongdirectory-permissions[your HTTP user].
+You must run occ as your HTTP user.

-If you want to use a directory other than the default (which is data inside the root ownCloud directory), you can also supply the '--data-dir' switch.
-For example, if you were using the command above and you wanted the data directory to be '/opt/owncloud/data', then add '--data-dir /opt/owncloud/data' to the command.
+If you want to use a directory other than the default (which is data inside the root ownCloud directory), you can also supply the --data-dir switch.
+For example, if you were using the command above and you wanted the data directory to be

+/opt/owncloud/data, then add --data-dir /opt/owncloud/data to the command.

-When the command completes, xref:installation/manual_installation.adoc#setstrong-directory-permissions[apply the correct permissions] to your ownCloud files and directories.
+When the command completes, apply the correct permissions to your ownCloud files and directories.

-IMPORTANT: This is extremely important, as it helps protect your ownCloud installation and ensure that it will operate correctly.
+This is extremely important, as it helps protect your ownCloud installation and ensure that it will operate correctly.

-= Linux Package Manager Installation
+Linux Package Manager Installation